 You are trying to understand how to make the most of your training and doing very specific training in different training zones is really important so you can improve your endurance, strength, aerobic and anaerobic training for your chosen adventure.
-It is important to understand what training zone you need to be in as you build your fitness to the desired level.
+It is important to understand what training zone you need to be in, as you build your fitness to the desired level.
 I am happy to chat with more to give a better understanding.

 Your body needs fuel to burn while your exercising.
 When you are hiking, training on a step master you should be training in your aerobic and anaerobic and you will be burning fat and carbohydrates.
 It is important to understand that your body burns fat and Carbohydrates at the same time at most levels of exercise.